nagasudhirpulla/taming_python/blog/skills/wsl_python.md

 * Update only python3 using `sudo apt upgrade python3`

 ### Setting up pip
-* Pip is useful for managing external packages in python
+* `pip` is useful for managing external packages in python
 * Install pip using `sudo apt install python3-pip`

+### Setting up venv for virtual environments
+* `venv` is useful for managing virtual environments in python
+* Install venv using `sudo apt install python3-venv`
+*

 ## Install WSL from command line
 **Note:** WSL can be installed from command line only in newer versions of Windows 10 or Windows 11 ( Refer [here](https://learn.microsoft.com/en-us/windows/wsl/install) )